 By now, all sides of your styling board should have the linen glued and adhered to them.
 The last thing we have to do is glue down the corners in a neat fashion.
 Tuck and fold your fabric to make sure that it stays hidden and glued on the back of the styling board.
 Try to make sure it gets glued down as flat as possible!

-5. Gluing Down (or Trimming) Extra Fabric
+5. Glue Down (or Trim) Extra Fabric on Your Styling Board

 Now that all the fabric has been glued down, the last thing you can do to finish off the styling board is by adding glue to any fabric that hasn’t been adhered (or trimming it off if you really have too much).